pokeclicker/pokeclicker-wiki/data/Flutes/overview_description.md

 The effect of each Flute is determined by achievement bonus:
 $Flute Effect = (.02 * (1 + \frac{Achievement Bonus}{100}))$

-*The flute effect percentage will round to the nearest whole number*

 ### List of Flutes